Boundary amenability of $Out(F_N)$: Background

 \end{prop}

 If one wants to keep track of spaces, one can use Ozawa's result to prove the following.

 \begin{cor} Let be a short exact sequence of countable groups.
-Let $X$ be a compact Hausdorff space equipped with a continuous $Q$-action, and $Y$ be a compact Hausdorff space equipped with a continuous $\Gamma$-action.
+Let $X$ be a compact Hausdorff space equipped with an action of $Q$ by homeomorphisms, and $Y$ be a compact Hausdorff space equipped with an action of $\Gamma$ by homeomorphisms.
 Assume that the action $Q\actson X$ and the restricted action $H\actson Y$ are topologically amenable. \\ Then the $\Gamma$-action on $X\times Y$ is topologically amenable (where the $\Gamma$-action on $X$ is the one factoring through $Q$). \end{cor}

-\begin{proof} Since the $Q$-action on $X$ is topologically amenable, there exists a sequence of Borel maps such that for all $x\in X$ and all $\gamma\in\Gamma$, we have as $n$ goes to $+\infty$.
+\begin{proof} Since the $Q$-action on $X$ is topologically amenable, there exists a sequence of measurable maps such that for all $x\in X$ and all $\gamma\in\Gamma$, we have as $n$ goes to $+\infty$.
 The corollary then follows from Proposition~\ref{ozawa} applied to $K=Q$. \end{proof}

 \paragraph*{Stability under finite-index overgroups.} The following well-known easy fact implies that boundary amenability is a commensurability invariant; its proof is left to the reader.